gabrielaalevi/DarkCalc/README.md

 7. Create a multiparticle class with all the existing BSM particles in the model (along with their antiparticles, if they exist).

-For example, imagine we want to use the DMSimp_t framework to run a model where the BSM particles are a Dirac fermion and a real scalar.
+For example, imagine we want to use the DMSimp_t framework to run a model where DM is a Dirac fermion, and we have an extra BSM particle, that interacts with DM, that is a real scalar.
 In the DMSimp_t framework, the Dirac fermion is denoted by 'xd', and the real scalar is denoted by 'xs'.
 Then, we create a multiparticle class (which we will call 'new') by inputing:

 ```
 new = xd xd~ xs